Streaming ReactPHP in ReactJS

 use React\Promise\PromiseInterface;

-function freadl(string $file, int $line): string
+use function Chemem\Asyncify\call;function freadl(string $file, int $line): string

 {